 I would say that Julie takes after her inspiration.
 But instead of suffering turned into anxiety, Julie’s experiences have encouraged a love for life that energizes her art.

 I want to thank London Group members Julie Held, Bryan Benge, Judith Jones, Victoria Rance, Susan Wilson, Eric Fong and Suzan Swale for letting me interview them to inform this topic.
-This is an on going project.
+This is an ongoing project.
 I continue my investigation and aim to include interviews with the other members I spoke to in subsequent articles.
+See below for further articles.

 2 Lubow, Arthur.
 ‘Edvard Munch beyond the scream’, SMITHSONIAN MAGAZINE, MARCH 2006.